EESSI/docs/docs/test-suite/installation-configuration.md

 The EESSI test suite requires that the ReFrame test library (`hpctestlib`) is available, which is currently not included in a standard installation of ReFrame.

-We recommend installing ReFrame using [EasyBuild](https://easybuild.io/) (version 4.8.1, or newer), or using a ReFrame installation that is available in EESSI (pilot version 2023.06, or newer).
+We recommend installing ReFrame using [EasyBuild](https://easybuild.io/) (version 4.8.1, or newer), or using a ReFrame installation that is available in the EESSI repository (version 2023.06, or newer).

 For example (using EESSI):